Natim/Diggory/README.rst

     :alt: Coverage
     :target: https://coveralls.io/r/Natim/Diggory

-*Diggory* is a web service that gives you information about the upcoming Holiday.
+*Diggory* is a web service that calculate automatically information about the upcoming Mozilla Holiday Worldwide.

 It uses the information from `workalendar <https://github.com/novafloss/workalendar>`_ to do so.